Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 It’s easy to hit a financial crunch point during your 30s.
 For many people this is the decade they take on some of life’s biggest financial commitments, such as buying a home or starting a family, while still trying to progress in a career.
 This can mean taking on additional debt, through mortgages, car finance deals and credit cards, and juggling these larger outgoings can be a challenge.

 Smart budgeting and a disciplined approach to savings can help, even if it’s just small amounts into an ISA or pension.
-Not only will this help many navigate the financial pitfalls of this tricky decade but can ensure finances are on a firmer footing for the years ahead.
+Not only can this help people to navigate the financial pitfalls of this tricky decade, it can also ensure their finances are on a firmer footing for the years ahead.

 Here are five common mistakes people often make at this age, with tips on how best to avoid them.

-Strictly speaking, it’s true that it will be decades before people in their 30s reach the state pension age, but this is precisely why it’s the perfect time to start saving for retirement.
-Money saved in your 30s has longer to grow thanks to compounding, meaning a pound saved now will be worth more than a pound saved in your 50s, assuming similar growth rates.
+Strictly speaking, it’s true that it will most likely be decades before people in their 30s reach pension age, but this is precisely why it’s the perfect time to start saving for retirement.
+Money saved in your 30s has longer to grow, meaning a pound saved now will be worth much more than a pound saved in your 50s, assuming similar growth rates.

 When it comes to investing, time is on your side in your 30s.
-Not only do you have the benefit of compounding if you are investing over the longer term, but this also allows you to be more adventurous with your investment strategy when it comes to SIPPs and ISAs, opting for higher-risk equities over cash savings, which should help deliver better returns.
-Historically, shares tend to outperform cash over most longer term (10-year plus) periods, helping your savings keep pace with inflation, although there is likely be more short-term volatility in the interim.
+This can allow you to be more adventurous with your investment strategy, particularly when it comes to SIPPs and ISAs, opting for higher-risk equities over cash savings, which should help deliver better returns.
+Historically, shares tend to outperform cash over longer term (10-year plus) periods, helping your savings to keep pace with inflation, although there is likely to be more short-term volatility.

-For many in their 30s their financial priority is getting on the housing ladder.
+For many in their 30s, their financial priority is getting on the housing ladder.
 The average age of a first-time buyer is now 33 years and six months — a number that has crept upwards as property prices have risen and mortgage lending has become more restrictive.
 One of the main challenges 30-somethings face is saving enough for that all-important deposit.
 But tax-efficient savings plans can certainly help.
-ISAs allow people to save up to £20,000 a year tax-free, helping people get into the savings habit, and ensure they keep more of their returns.
+ISAs currently allow people to save up to £20,000 a year tax-free in either cash or investments (although, under current plans, from 2027 under-65s will only be able to save up to £12,000 a year into a cash ISA).
+This helps people get into the savings habit, and ensures they keep more of their returns.

-Savers can also benefit from other tax-efficient savings, such as Lifetime ISAs and pensions.
-Lifetime ISAs are specifically geared to those saving for a housing deposit or retirement and offer a government top-up which is broadly similar to basic-rate tax relief, although the maximum saving is just £4,000 a year.
+Savers can also benefit from other tax-efficient savings, such as including Lifetime ISAs and pensions.
+Lifetime ISAs are specifically geared to those saving for a housing deposit or retirement and offer a government top-up of 25%, although you can only contribute up to £4,000 a year.
+Make sure to check the eligibility criteria and penalty for early withdrawals.

 Pensions can be even more attractive when it comes to tax-efficient savings.
-Higher earners can gain tax relief of up to 40%, and if you save through your workplace you will also get employer contributions.
-Both of these can give a significant boost to the value of your savings over the longer term.
+Higher earners can gain tax relief of up to 40%, or 45% if you’re an additional rate taxpayer.
+Pension contributions can be particularly helpful if your income is set to breach certain thresholds at which you lose valuable tax allowances or benefits.
+You can use contributions to bring your pay below those cliff edges.
+If you save through your workplace, you will also get employer contributions and some employers will match additional contributions you make over the minimum amount.
+This can give a significant boost to the value of your savings over the longer term.

-Family planning should perhaps include the financial aspects of having children, as most people seriously underestimate the likely costs.
-A recent report suggests that couples will spend around £166,000 raising a child to the age of 181.
-Of course, no one can realistically save this in advance, but it helps to have a plan for managing some of these costs to prevent financial stress later on.
+Most people seriously underestimate the cost of having a family.
+Figures from the Child Poverty Action Group suggest that couples may spend around £250,000 raising a child to the age of 181.
+Of course, no one can realistically save this in advance, but it helps to have a plan for managing some of these costs to prevent financial stress later.
 This includes covering any periods on maternity or paternity pay, where you may be on a reduced income.

 Childcare costs have also risen faster than inflation in recent years, making the pre-school years particularly expensive, especially if one parent is working part-time or reduced hours.
 Make sure to claim any Child Benefit due and explore the government’s Tax-Free Childcare scheme to help mitigate some of these expenses.

 If you take unpaid leave, employer contributions may stop, depending on the scheme’s rules.
 But even if you’re taking an extended break from the workforce after this period, you can still contribute up to £2,800 into a pension each year, and receive tax relief, boosting this to a £3,600 contribution.
-If your partner is still earning, it may be better for this money to be paid into your pension rather than boosting their own retirement savings.
+If your partner is still earning and has spare cash, it may be better for them to put this into your pension rather than boosting their own retirement savings.

-Similarly, if you are out of the workforce for a number of years caring for children, check your National Insurance (NI) record to ensure you are not losing entitlement to the State Pension.
-NI credits can be made if you are claiming Child Benefit during this period.
+Similarly, if you are out of the workforce for several years caring for children, check your National Insurance (NI) record to ensure you are not losing entitlement to the State Pension.
+NI credits can be awarded if you are claiming Child Benefit during this period.

 Read more from our series: